DavidCiccone/frontend-nanodegree-mobile-portfolio/README.md

+# Website Performance Optimization portfolio project
-Changes made to the index.html page
+##Changes made to the index.html page

 	-Changed the google font link to a script to retrieve the font.